Skip to Content

 Please join me on Facebook where I share all my latest recipes and videos.
 Just click that Facebook icon on the left and let's get to know each other!

 It is worth noting that you will not achieve the fine paste you can purchase at shops if you use a pestle and mortar.
-You will always see small bits in your Thai green curry paste but that is authentic and the bits cook down into a smooth sauce!
+You will always see small bits in your Thai green curry paste but that is authentic.
+The bits cook down into a smooth sauce!
 When you cook the curry, you won’t notice anything other than the magnificent flavour.

 I hope you enjoy this Thai green curry paste recipe.
 I make it often and rarely go back to shop bought unless I’m in a real rush.
 If you do try it, please let me know what you think in the comments.